007revad/Synology_Download_Station_Chrome_Extension/README.md

 **Note:** Chrome will show an error in chrome://extensions/ but it still works in April 2024.
 - Manifest version 2 is deprecated, and support will be removed in 2023

-I'm working on updating the extension to manifest v3... **July 2025 Update:** It was to hard to update to manifest v3.
+I'm working on updating the extension to manifest v3... **July 2025 Update:** It was too hard to update to manifest v3.

 <br>